top of page

 2. The Need for Christ

 The above question is deliberately loaded and vague just to prove the point that the issue is not simple.
-However, it is actually not that complicated.
-The complications are a result of inappropriate simplifications that some people make.
+However, it is not that complicated.
+The complications are a result of inappropriate simplifications that some make.
 In order to understand Purgatory, we need to first examine the need for Christ (or something like Christ) in regards to achieving Salvation.

-Assumption 2: Justice can be simply described as “rewarding good and punishing evil”.
-And in order to administer justice justly (properly), everything must be consistently accounted for.
+Assumption 2: If God is good, then there is an objective moral standard that we as the created are subject to.
+Justice can be simply described as “rewarding good and punishing evil”.
+And to administer justice justly (properly), everything must be consistently accounted for.
 It’s not justice when, for example, a judge ignores evidence or attributes more or less value to evidence than is appropriate.

 Given the above, how does the infinitely good God respond?

 Option 1: Summary Condemnation.
-It would not be entirely unjust for God to condemn our first parents to Hell right there and then, and that would be the end of it.
-However, that was not the case.
+It would not be unjust for God to condemn our first parents to Hell right there and then, and that would be the end of it.
+However, that was obviously not the case.
 Humanity continues to exist.

 Option 3: Ignore It.
 God can simply ignore sin as if nothing happened.
 This is indifference, which is unjust.
 True justice accounts for everything.